woossi0/suite/docs/geoexplorer/src/workspace.rst

    *Layers panel*

-The Layers panel contains a list of layers, managed under two folders—:guilabel:`Overlays` and :guilabel:`Base Maps`—and a :guilabel:`Layers panel` toolbar.
+The :guilabel:`Layers` panel contains a list of layers, managed under two folders—:guilabel:`Overlays` and :guilabel:`Base Maps`—and a :guilabel:`Layers` panel toolbar.

 Individual :guilabel:`Overlays` layer visibility settings may be configured as required.
 To make a layer invisible, clear the check box next to layer.
 To make the layer visible again, select the check box.